-- (6) An Emergency Action Plan (EAP) or similar documentation (as defined by OSHA in 29 CFR 1910.38[a]) which describes how Partner personnel respond to emergencies within the facility and to emergencies in neighboring facilities. - (7) Contingency plan in the event of a mishap. - (8) Any additional information NASA KSC S&MA requests for use in verifying hazard controls are appropriate to protect NASA KSC personnel, hardware, facilities, NASA visitors, and the public. - b.
+(6) An Emergency Action Plan or similar documentation (as defined by OSHA in 29 CFR 1910.38[a]) which describes how Partner personnel respond to emergencies within the facility and to emergencies in neighboring facilities.

+(7) Contingency plans in the event of a mishap or a significant weather event (e.g., hurricanes).

+(8) Any additional information NASA KSC S&MA requests for use in verifying hazard controls are appropriate to protect NASA KSC personnel, hardware, facilities, NASA visitors, and the public.

+b.
 The Partner shall notify the appropriate NASA KSC S&MA POC(s) of any changes to the above information prior to implementing those changes.

-Note: Changes that require NASA POC notification include, but are not limited to introduction of new operations, introduction of new hazards, and changing existing controls/mitigations.
+Note: Changes that require NASA POC notification include, but are not limited to, the introduction of new operations, introduction of new hazards, and changing existing controls/mitigations.

-- c.
-If NASA determines that hazards resulting from Partner activities may affect NASA KSC personnel, hardware, facilities, NASA visitors, and the public because the hazard controls are not adequate, the Partner shall provide further clarification and implement additional controls as directed by NASA. - d.
-Upon request, Partner shall allow NASA KSC S&MA to review Partner operations and associated hazards to ensure the safety of NASA KSC personnel, hardware, facilities, NASA visitors, and the public. - e.
-The Partner shall implement the Safety and Health Plan, hazard controls, and mitigations as documented.
+c.
+If NASA determines that hazards resulting from Partner activities may affect NASA KSC personnel, hardware, facilities, NASA visitors, and the public because the hazard controls are not adequate, the Partner shall provide further clarification and implement additional controls as directed by NASA.

+d.
+Upon request, Partner shall allow NASA KSC S&MA to review Partner operations and associated hazards to ensure the safety of NASA KSC personnel, hardware, facilities, NASA visitors, and the public.

+e.
+The Partner shall implement the Safety and Health Plan, all hazard controls, and mitigations as documented.

-4.1.2 Surveillance
+4.1.1 Surveillance

-- a.
-When a partner has identified hazardous operations and commodities as part of operations, KSC S&MA shall scope NASA's review of the assessment referenced in Section 4.1.1 in a surveillance plan. - b.
-NASA KSC S&MA shall limit the scope of their surveillance plans to verifying the Partner's compliance to the safety requirements contained in the Agreement and the requirements of KSC S&MA documents referenced within the Agreement.
+a.
+When a Partner has identified hazardous operations and commodities as part of operations, KSC S&MA performs NASA's assessment referenced in Section 4.1 via a surveillance plan.

+b.
+NASA KSC S&MA limits the scope of their surveillance plans to verifying the Partner's compliance to the safety requirements contained in the Agreement and the requirements of KSC S&MA documents referenced within the Agreement.